neptunehalo2/shakespeare-assistant/README.md

 # shakespeare-assistant
-virtual assistant for shakespeare quotes
+In this repo I will explore how to create a virtual assistant for shakespeare quotes using a light LLM.